Paid vs. Organic UA is the Wrong Debate: Build a Combined Strategy

 Here is how we build that system.

-Product DNA: The Hidden Blueprint for Paid vs. Organic UA
+Product Monetization: The Blueprint for Paid vs. Organic User Acquisition

 Before you set a budget or hire an agency, look at your product metrics.
 Your product’s monetization determines your mix, not your CFO.